India - Namibia Bilateral Relations

 An India-Namibia Centre of Excellence in IT (INCEIT) was set up at Namibia University of Science & Technology (NUST) with Indian support, including provision of a super-computer.
 An ‘India Wing’ was established at University of Namibia’s Ongwediwa campus through a grant support of about USD 12 million by India.
 India also provided assistance to improve health infrastructure.

 Under Development Partnership, a Forensic Expert was deputed to Namibian Police Forensic Science Institute for a period of three months as part of ITEC programme from June-August 2022.
-A number of Namibian civilian professionals and defence personnel visited India to attend various training courses under ITEC programme.
+A number of Namibian civilian professionals and defence personnel visited India to attend various training courses under ITEC programme and ICCR scholarship schemes for 2024-25.

 Economic and Commercial

 Sectors of mining, energy, infrastructure development, health, education, agriculture and trade and investment offer potential for bilateral cooperation.
-Namibia is rich in uranium, diamonds, copper, phosphates and other minerals.
-Indian expertise in IT, pharmaceuticals, renewables and SMEs is of interest to Namibia.
 The recent visits by multi-sector business delegations from India to Namibia took place in May/June and October 2023.
 Virtual business session on engineering goods held in September 2023 attracted considerable interest.

 India and Namibia established a Joint Trade Committee in 1995.
 Its 3rd session was held in New Delhi in September 2016 and next meeting is under consideration.
-India and SACU are negotiating a draft Preferential Trade Arrangement (PTA).
+India and SACU with Namibia as coordinator are negotiating a Preferential Trade Arrangement (PTA).

 Cultural

 Yoga is popular in Namibia.
-In addition to regular free yoga classes at High Commission, several sessions, workshops and special programs, including 100 hours introductory course on Yoga, 10 hours Yoga therapy and a month-long therapy through Yoga and Ayurveda were held in 2023.
+In addition to regular free yoga classes at High Commission, several sessions, workshops and special programs were conducted at various locations in Namibia during 2024-25.

 Indian Community